 - OR into mutual funds that earn well over 20% per year, some over 60%.

 - Pay your bills with an Asset Management Account (AMA).
-Think of an AMA like a high-interest bearing checking account.
+Think of an AMA as a high-interest-bearing checking account.
 They are not available at your local bank.
 Some brokerages may also call this a Cash Management Account.
-It is nothing more than a Money Market Mutual Fund that has check writing features.
+It is nothing more than a Money Market Mutual Fund that has check-writing features.
 Some even have debit cards. (it may take as long as 2 weeks for these checks to clear, meanwhile, your interest compounds daily)

 - Get an AMA (Asset Management Account).
 Call the 5 banks from page 62

 - Maximize investment profit by minimizing investment expenses.